Coppell Classic Swing

 - That being said, Interps should probably be in the context of the res, Aff's should either point out it doesn't or draw lines from their interp to prove we meet

-- Please make these clean, messy T debates are really easy to just happen and not pog
+- Please make these clean, messy T debates are really easy to cause and make everything harder

 - Procedurals should have some relation to the res